jwouters91/shybrid/README.md

 A subset of channels can be exported by using the zoom functionality.
 All channels which have their leftmost plotted point in the zoom window are considered for exporting.

 ### Importing template
-Import a template from CSV, where every row in the CSV-file represents the waveform on a channel.
+Ground truth data can also be generated in the absence of initial spike sorting results for a certain recording.
+Thi can be obtained by import an external template in CSV-format, where every row in the CSV-file represents the waveform on a channel.
 The window size is automatically determined.
 The horizontal reach parameter will control the width of the template on the probe.
 The offset parameter allows more control about which channel is used as a starting point.
+The template can also be shaped by adding additional zero-channels to the CSV.

 When working with an imported template, the inspect template fit feature will be disabled until a spatial location is chosen and the template is actually inserted in the recording.